 Key CMMS Capabilities

-CMMS software contain a collection of modules that support different maintenance tasks.
+CMMS tools offer a collection of modules that support different maintenance tasks.
 Here’s a look at some of the key capabilities:

-There are primarily four users of CMMS, namely: facility maintenance, companies repair and maintain buildings; production maintenance, which produce tangible products; linear asset maintenance, which are companies that take care of roads, telecom cabling and other assets are so long; and fleet maintenance, which is the maintenance for vehicles.
+There are primarily four users of CMMS, namely facility maintenance, which helps companies repair and maintain buildings; production maintenance, which produces tangible products; linear asset maintenance, which are companies that take care of roads, telecom cabling and other assets; and fleet maintenance, which is the maintenance of vehicles.

-Choosing the best CMMS is a vital business decision; comparing advantages and disadvantages of on-premise and web-based CMMS systems is a key step in the selection process.
+Choosing the best CMMS is a vital business decision, and comparing advantages and disadvantages of on-premise and web-based CMMS systems is a key step in the selection process.

 Advantages and Disadvantages of On-Premise Software

-On premise CMMS software is installed on an organization’s computer system.
-Your business buys a license to use the software and any equipment needed.
-Sometimes, it is necessary to pay a third-party for the installation process.
+On-premise CMMS software is installed on an organization’s hardware system.
+Your business buys a CMMS license for users to access the software and any equipment needed.
+Sometimes, it is necessary to pay a third party for the installation process.
 However, having this type of CMMS allows an in-house IT team to have better control over the use and security of the software.
 It provides peace of mind that sensitive data is stored and handled internally as well.

 Since on-premise maintenance software offers more control over data and processes, large companies with strict compliance requirements often prefer this type of CMMS.
 This software can be easily customized and integrated with most systems.
 Even though a business faces a costly initial investment, on-premise software pays for itself over the long-term, especially as an organization expands.

 One of the biggest disadvantages of on-premise CMMS involves the required work to manage the software.
-It is necessary for an organization to provide the IT infrastructure for the application, to configure the network for access, and to install upgrades and security patches.
-Since an individual company is responsible for the system, it may take days to get back online after a hardware failure.
+It is necessary for an organization to provide the IT infrastructure for the application, configure the network for access and install upgrades or security patches.
+Since the individual company is responsible for the system, it may take days to get back online after a hardware failure.

 Advantages and Disadvantages of Web-Based CMMS

-Cloud-based CMMS is a hosted service that is accessible from the Internet.
+What makes a CMMS web-based is a hosted service that is accessible from the Internet.
 There is no need for a company to install hardware or software directly, as it is handled by the vendor.
 This allows a business to focus on other responsibilities without the need to staff a large IT department.

-Since small start-up companies often lack capital and technical expertise, they prefer cloud-based maintenance systems.
+These security worries are often overblown.
 Even though many people feel cloud software brings security threats, it is less likely to be affected by security breaches because of the capital and clout behind most CMMS vendors.
-There is no local data, and the software is regularly updated.
+There is no local data to hack, and the software is regularly updated with security patches.

-Many organizations must decide whether web-based or on-premise maintenance software is best.
+Organizations must decide whether web-based or on-premise maintenance software is best for their business.
 Today, the costs of storage and bandwidth are decreasing, so cloud software is becoming a popular option.
 We took a survey of organizations buying CMMS software and got their input on deployment preference, and the majority prefer cloud-based deployment.